DaveEveritt/essays/fine-art-degree/personal-universal/index.md

 <!--ART AND CATHARSIS-->
 Because of his compulsion to purify himself to attain balance, some artists are undergoing a catharsis—one example will illustrate.
 Penny Slinger (in ‘Art and Artists’, November 1973) uses her work to break down her personal ‘hangups’ in order to go ‘beyond’ them:

-> The only way to come to terms with existence is to be born again.—Penny Slinger (Art and Artists, NOv.
-1973)
+> The only way to come to terms with existence is to be born again.—Penny Slinger (Art and Artists, November 1973)

 John MacGregor (in the same issue of Art and Artists) said: